Ask a doctor about a prescription for LORAZEPAM KERN PHARMA 1 mg TABLETS

 Children and adolescents

-Treatment in elderly patients
+Taking in elderly patients

-Treatment in patients with respiratory insufficiency
+Taking in patients with respiratory failure

-It is also recommended to use lower doses in patients with chronic respiratory insufficiency due to the associated risk of respiratory depression, such as in patients with chronic obstructive pulmonary disease (COPD) or sleep apnea syndrome.
+It is also recommended to use lower doses in patients with chronic respiratory failure due to the associated risk of respiratory depression, such as in patients with chronic obstructive pulmonary disease (COPD) or sleep apnea syndrome.

-Taking Lorazepam Kern Pharma with other medications
+Taking Lorazepam Kern Pharma with other medicines

-Inform your doctor or pharmacist that you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist that you are using, have recently used, or may need to use any other medicines.

-Pregnancy, lactation, and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, or think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Pregnancy

-Driving and operating machinery
+Driving and using machines

 Lorazepam Kern Pharma contains lactose

-This medication contains lactose.
-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions of this medicine exactly as indicated by your doctor.
+If in doubt, consult your doctor or pharmacist again.

 Anxiety

 The usual dose of Lorazepam Kern Pharma is half a tablet (0.5 mg) 2 to 3 times a day, administered orally.
-This dose may be increased or decreased according to the patient's needs or age, and always at the discretion of the doctor.
+This dose may be increased or decreased, according to the patient's needs or age, and always at the discretion of the doctor.

 Insomnia